mlpce/tosbindl/README.md

     1. integer: on failure:  -ve gemdos error number
   ```

-### gemdos.Fwritei (file, n)
+### gemdos.Fwritei (file, i1, ...)
   Fwritei.
-Writes an integer value representing a byte into a file
+Writes one or more bytes from integers into a file.

   ```
   Parameters
     file: userdata: file userdata
-    n: integer: the value to write
+    i1: integer: the first byte to write
+    ...: optional integer(s): the subsequent bytes
   ```
   ```
   Results